alexp327/pediatric-pain-rater/README.md

 ## Technology Used

 - Angular 15
+- Docker
 - Angular Material UI
 - NodeJS 18.16.0
 - Typescript / HTML / SCSS

 ## Takeaways

 This was an enjoyable, relatively easy project for me to first learn what building applications for a customer on my own is like.
 From a technical perspective, I learned about planning and building applications with the big picture in mind, in addition to specifics such as Angular, routing, components, and CSS/SCSS.
+After I completed development of the application, I also used this as a way to learn how to use Docker and containerize application to standardize the development process.
 From a non-technical perspective, I learned about communication with customers, gathering and understanding their requirements, and even time management.

 # Angular Generated Info